amnda-d/sideeye/doc/source/configFile.rst

 ``include``: A boolean (true/false) value specifying whether the measure should be included in the output report.
 If false, the measure will be excluded.

+``header``: A string used as a header for the measure in wide output format.

 The measures in this section of the config file are:

 ::